 As a recent college grad, I’ve learned a lesson or two about crappy apartments and how it can give your wallet a real beating.
-So, here’s to sharing the knowledge that I wish I had had before signing on the dotted line (and to venting).
+So, here’s to sharing the knowledge that I wish I had had before signing on the dotted line for my rented apartment.

 WHAT OUR EYES SEE